ChengHeo/Python_Project/The Random Password Generator/README.md

 The password generator is a Random Password generating program that generates a password mix of upper and lowercase letters, as well as numbers and symbols strong enough to provide great security.

-#### We need to bulid a python to create a generator to produce a random password
+#### We need to bulid a generator to produce a random password with the python

 Step as below:
 1. Algorithm